 In today's digital world, filing anything online can save you time, money, and a stamp.
 Copyright registration is no exception.
-The U.S. Copyright Office has an online system in place that allows you to register everything with a few clicks of a button.
-The advantages are simple:
+The U.S. Copyright Office has an office website with an online system that allows you to register everything with a few clicks of a button.
+This online system is accessible on copyright.gov.

-- It is faster,
+- It is faster

-- You can track your status online,
+- You can track your status online

-- You can pay by credit card, and
+- You can pay by credit card

-- Upload deposits directly into as electronic files.
+- Upload deposits directly into electronic files

 Hire a Legal Professional

 Copyright law is complex.
 Don't let someone else use your work without giving you the proper credit or royalty payments.
 Hire an experienced intellectual property attorney in your area today to help with the copyright registration process.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.